MichaelKramps/TexasHoldemGame/README.md

 It allows one player to play against unintelligent computer players in Texas Hold'em.

-classes are now held in the classes folder.
+classes are now stored in different files for readability.